geneerik/pltsci-sdet-assignment/README.md

 &nbsp;
 # Open "ToDo" items for the project
 - build the sub module in instead of committing compiled version
-- generate Documentation website from jsdoc in ci and push to github packages alongside test results
 - repo tags for test coverage and software quality
 - github "project"
 - SAST